Search...Search plugins and themes...

 Data format auto (detect by file extension), json, csv, markdown, or bases.
 Markdown support requires YAML frontmatter (Bases-style).

-Theme auto matches Obsidian, or force dark / light.
+Theme auto matches the active Obsidian theme (including custom CSS colors), or force dark / light.

 Default width Default canvas width in pixels (charts shrink to container width).